 The DC State Fair is a free showcase of the region’s agricultural and artistic talents.
-The seventh annual celebration will take place on Sunday, August 28, 2016, from 11 a.m. to 8 p.m. at NoMa Junction at Storey Park (1005 First St. NE).
+The eighth annual celebration will take place on Sunday, September 24, 2017, from 11 a.m. to 8 p.m. at Waterfront Station in Southwest DC (375 and 425 M St. SW).
 Plan your visit.

 The first DC State Fair was held on August 28, 2010.
 It was established by three food and garden bloggers to showcase the talents of the District and engage artistic, agricultural and culinary-minded residents in friendly competition.

 The DC State Fair has been held in different neighborhoods across the District.
 In 2010, the fair was held at the Columbia Heights Day festival.
 In 2011, it was held at Crafty Bastards in Adams Morgan.
 In 2012 and 2013, it was held at the Barracks Row Fall Festival.
 In 2014 and 2015, it was held at Old City Farm and Guild.
 And in 2016, it was held at NoMa Junction at Storey Park.

 Images by Elliot Williams, Kat Pancratz and Cheryl MacLean/Capital Photography Center.